sarim-bit/sarim_bit.github.io/README.md

 1. Dan Rhodes is the strongest candidate for collaboration if the goal is to maximise visibility.
 He currently has the highest subscriber count among UK YouTubers.

-2. Mister Max offers excellent reach potential.
-However, for longer-term impact, DanTDM and Dan Rhodes may be better partners due to their large subscriber bases and strong average view counts.
+2. For longer-term impact, DanTDM and Dan Rhodes are great partners due to their large subscriber bases and strong average view counts.

 3. Based on consistent engagement and overall performance, the top three channels to partner with are:
 - NoCopyrightSounds
 - DanTDM
 - Dan Rhodes

+4. Disney Kids can be used for promotion of any Kids specific products.

 ### Potential ROI
-1. Dan Rhodes collaboration: Estimated net profit: £1,065,000 per video
+1. Dan Rhodes collaboration: Estimated net profit: £1,085,000 per video

-2. Mister Max influencer campaign: Estimated net profit: £1,276,000

-3. DanTDM
+2. DanTDM
-- Product placement campaign: £484,000 per video
+- Product placement campaign: £486,000 per video
-- Influencer partnership deal: £404,000 net profit (one-off)
+- Influencer partnership deal: £406,000 net profit (one-off)

-4. NoCopyrightSounds collaboration: Estimated profit: £642,000 per video
+3. NoCopyrightSounds collaboration: Estimated profit: £550,000 per video

 ### Action plan
 We recommend pursuing a long-term influencer partnership with Dan Rhodes, given his extensive reach, consistent engagement, and high ROI potential.

-After confirming this strategy aligns with the client’s expectations, we can look to expand collaborations with DanTDM, Mister Max, and NoCopyrightSounds based on campaign results and performance tracking.
+After confirming this strategy aligns with the client’s expectations, we can look to expand collaborations with DanTDM and NoCopyrightSounds based on campaign results and performance tracking.

 1. Initiate Contact
 Reach out to Dan Rhodes’ team first to explore partnership opportunities.